Testing Tools & Techniques Definitions

 fault injection testing

-Fault injection is a testing process which deliberately introduces errors to a system to ensure the system can withstand the error and recover.
+Fault injection testing is a software testing method that deliberately introduces errors to a system to ensure it can withstand and recover from error conditions.

 Functional testing is a process used to evaluate software during development to ensure that it meets the application's intended requirements and specifications.